 OCD is a neurobiological disorder that may compel kids to resort to compulsive behaviours caused due to intrusive thoughts or fears.
 The condition causes intense anxiety or fear, otherwise known as obsessions, in children about any particular or several things.
 To reduce this stress, they may often engage in compulsive acts or compulsions.

-It can be characterised by sudden panics and repetitive actions and shares its symptoms with conditions like ADHD, Tourette’s syndrome, and autism.
+It can be characterised by sudden panics and repetitive actions.
+The symptoms of OCD in children are quite similar to the symptoms of the conditions like ADHD, Tourette’s syndrome, and autism.

 While the exact cause of OCD is still being researched, there are a few causes that may trigger OCD in children.

-- Lack of the Serotonin, a chemical neurotransmitter in the brain that aids cells in the brain to communicate with each other.
-This may also be genetic as it is found that children whose parents have lower levels of Serotonin, also tend to have insufficient Serotonin.
+- Lack of serotonin, a chemical neurotransmitter in the brain that aids cells in the brain to communicate with each other.
+This may also be genetic as it is found that children whose parents have lower levels of serotonin, also tend to have insufficient serotonin.